Panasonic LX100 vs Pentax Q

 It is notable that the LX100 offers wifi support, while the Pentax Q does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
+Both the LX100 and the Pentax Q have been discontinued, but can regularly be found used on ebay.
+The Pentax Q was replaced by the Pentax Q10, while the LX100 was followed by the Panasonic LX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.

 So how do things add up?
 Is the Panasonic LX100 better than the Pentax Q or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.